swiftlang/swift-evolution/proposals/0000-objectivecbridgeable.md

 Today you can adopt the private protocol `_ObjectiveCBridgeable` and when a bridged collection (like `Array` &lt;--&gt; `NSArray`) is passed between Swift and Objective-C, Swift will automatically call the appropriate functions to  control the way the type bridges.
 This allows a Swift type to have a completely different representation in Objective-C.

 The solution proposed is to expose a new protocol `ObjectiveCBridgeable` and have the compiler generate the appropriate Objective-C bridging thunks for any function or property of an `@objc` type, not just for values inside collections.
-The default implementation of `ObjectiveCBridgeable` will provide partial conformance to `_ObjectiveCBridgeable` so the existing functionality will work as expected for types adopting the new protocol.

-**Note:** Expressing a more generalized mapping mechanism (eg: `NSInteger` to `Int`) is not currently within the scope of this proposal.
-Allowing Objective-C code to control its manifestation to a Swift consumer is also outside the scope of this proposal.

 ## ObjectiveCBridgeable Protocol

 ```
 /// A type adopting `ObjectiveCBridgeable` will be exposed
 /// to Objective-C as the type `ObjectiveCType`
-public protocol ObjectiveCBridgeable: _ObjectiveCBridgeable {
+public protocol ObjectiveCBridgeable {
-    associatedtype ObjectiveCType : AnyObject
+    associatedtype ObjectiveCType : NSObject
-    associatedtype _ObjectiveCType = ObjectiveCType

     /// Returns `true` iff instances of `Self` can be converted to
     /// Objective-C.  Even if this method returns `true`, a given
-    /// instance of `Self._ObjectiveCType` may, or may not, convert
+    /// instance of `Self.ObjectiveCType` may, or may not, convert
     /// successfully to `Self`.
     ///
     /// A default implementation returns `true`.
+If a Swift type is
+    /// generic and should only be bridged for some type arguments,
+    /// provide alternate implementations in extensions
+    /// and return `false` in those cases.
+    ///
+    ///     struct Foo<T>: ObjectiveCBridgeable { ... }
+    ///     extension Foo where T: NonBridgedType {
+    ///         static func isBridgedToObjectiveC() -> Bool {
+    ///             return false
+    ///         }
+    ///     }
+    ///
     @warn_unused_result
     static func isBridgedToObjectiveC() -> Bool

-    /// Convert `self` to Objective-C.
+    /// Convert `self` to an instance of
+    /// `ObjectiveCType` (or one of its subclasses)
     @warn_unused_result
     func bridgeToObjectiveC() -> ObjectiveCType

-    /// Try to construct a value of the Self type from
-    /// an Objective-C object of the bridged class type.
+    /// Bridge from an Objective-C object of the bridged class type to a
+    /// value of the Self type.
     ///
+    /// This bridging operation is used for unconditional bridging when
+    /// interoperating with Objective-C code, either in the body of an
+    /// Objective-C thunk or when calling Objective-C code, and may
+    /// defer complete checking until later.
+For example, when bridging
+    /// from `NSArray` to `Array<Element>`, we can defer the checking
+    /// for the individual elements of the array.
+    ///
+    /// - parameter source: The Objective-C object from which we are
+    /// bridging.
+This optional value will only be `nil` in cases where
+    /// an Objective-C method has returned a `nil` despite being marked
+    /// as `_Nonnull`/`nonnull`.
+In most such cases, bridging will
+    /// generally force the value immediately.
+However, this gives
+    /// bridging the flexibility to substitute a default value to cope
+    /// with historical decisions, e.g., an existing Objective-C method
+    /// that returns `nil` to for "empty result" rather than (say) an
+    /// empty array.
+In such cases, when `nil` does occur, the
+    /// implementation of `Swift.Array`'s conformance to
+    /// `ObjectiveCBridgeable` will produce an empty array rather than
+    /// dynamically failing.
+    ///
+    /// A default implementation calls `init(unconditionallyBridgedFromObjectiveC:)`
+    static func unconditionallyBridgeFromObjectiveC(source: ObjectiveCType?)
+        -> Self

+    /// Attempt to construct a value of the `Self` type from
+    /// an Objective-C object of the bridged class type
+    ///
     /// If the conversion fails this initializer returns `nil`.
     init?(bridgedFromObjectiveC: ObjectiveCType)

+    /// Unconditionally construct a value of the `Self` type
+    /// from an Objective-C object of the bridged class type.
+    ///
+    /// A default implementation calls `init?(bridgedFromObjectiveC:)`
+    /// and aborts if the conversion fails.
+    init(unconditionallyBridgedFromObjectiveC: ObjectiveCType?)
 }

 public extension ObjectiveCBridgeable {
     static func isBridgedToObjectiveC() -> Bool { return true }
+    static func unconditionallyBridgeFromObjectiveC(source: ObjectiveCType?) -> Self {
+        return Self.init(unconditionallyBridgedFromObjectiveC: source)
     }

-/// Provides default partial conformance to the private
-/// protocol _ObjectiveCBridgeable
-public extension ObjectiveCBridgeable {
-    static func _isBridgedToObjectiveC() -> Bool {
-        return isBridgedToObjectiveC()
+    init(unconditionallyBridgedFromObjectiveC source: ObjectiveCType?) {
+        self.init(bridgedFromObjectiveC: source!)!
     }

-    static func _getObjectiveCType() -> Any.Type {
-        return ObjectiveCType.self
 }

-    func _bridgeToObjectiveC() -> ObjectiveCType {
-        return bridgeToObjectiveC()
-    }

-    static func _forceBridgeFromObjectiveC(
-        source: ObjectiveCType,
-        inout result: Self?
-    ) {
-        result = Self.init(bridgedFromObjectiveC: source)
-        precondition(result != nil)
-    }

-    static func _conditionallyBridgeFromObjectiveC(
-        source: ObjectiveCType,
-        inout result: Self?
-    ) -> Bool {
-        result = Self.init(bridgedFromObjectiveC: source)
-        return result != nil
-    }
-}
 ```

 # Detailed Design

-1. Expose the protocol `ObjectiveCBridgeable`
+1. Expose the protocol `ObjectiveCBridgeable`.
+This protocol will replace the old private protocol `_ObjectiveCBridgeable`.
-  1. Any type adopting `ObjectiveCBridgeable` will gain conformance to `_ObjectiveCBridgeable`
-2. When generating an Objective-C interface for an `@objc` type:
+2. When generating an Objective-C interface for an `@objc` class type:
   1. When a function contains parameters or return types that are `@nonobjc` but those types adopt `ObjectiveCBridgeable`:
      1. Create `@objc` thunks that call the Swift functions but substitute the corresponding `ObjectiveCType`.
      2. The thunks will call the appropriate protocol functions to perform the conversion.
   2. If any `@nonobjc` types do not adopt `ObjectiveCBridgeable`, the function itself is not exposed to Objective-C (current behavior).
-3. Collection bridging works just as it does today since conforming types also adopt the existing private protocol.
-4. The `ObjectiveCType` must be defined in Swift.
-If a `-swift.h` header is generated, it will include a `SWIFT_BRIDGED()` macro where the parameter indicates the Swift type with which the `ObjectiveCType` bridges.
-The macro will be applied to the `ObjectiveCType` and any subclasses.
+3. Swift Standard library types like `String`, `Array`, `Dictionary`, and `Set` will adopt the new protocol, thus demoting their bridging behavior from *magic* to regular behavior.
+4. A clang attribute will be provided to indicate which Swift type bridges to an Objective-C class.
+A convenience `SWIFT_BRIDGED()` macro will be provided.
+  1. If the `ObjectiveCType` is defined in Objective-C, the programmer must annotate the `@interface` declaration with `SWIFT_BRIDGED("SwiftTypeName")`.
+  2. If the `ObjectiveCType` is defined in Swift, it must be an `@objc` class type.
+The compiler will annotate the generated bridging header with `SWIFT_BRIDGED()` automatically.
 5. It is an error for bridging to be ambiguous.
   1. A Swift type may bridge to an Objective-C base class, then provide different subclass instances at runtime but no other Swift type may bridge to that base class or any of its subclasses.
   2. The compiler must emit a diagnostic when it detects two Swift types attempting to bridge to the same `ObjectiveCType`.
-6. The Swift type and `ObjectiveCType` must be defined in the same module
+6. The Swift type and `ObjectiveCType` must be defined in the same module.
+If the `ObjectiveCType` is defined in Objective-C then it must come from the same-named Objective-C module.

 ## Example